-In order to cope with failure of various AMSU channels on each Metop satellites, version 9.1 of the retrieval has been designed to process the entire time series of Metop-A and Metop-B data with the same retrieval code that excludes all failed AMSU channels.
-This yields a homogeneous data set of mid-tropospheric CH4 and CO2 from both instruments over the entire time period since the first launch of IASI onboard Metop-A.
+In order to cope with failure of various AMSU channels on each Metop satellites, version 10.1 (MT-CO2) and version 10.2 (MT-CH4) of the retrieval has been designed to process the entire time series of Metop-A, Metop-B and Metop-C data with the same retrieval code that excludes all failed AMSU channels.
+This yields a homogeneous data set of mid-tropospheric CH4 and CO2 from the three instruments over the entire time period since the first launch of IASI onboard Metop-A.